Cannabis in Louisiana

 Cannabis in Louisiana is legal only for medicinal use; recreational possession of 14 grams or less is decriminalized punishable by a fine of no more than $100.
 Medicinal use is allowed with a physician's written recommendation for any debilitating condition.
 Prior to statewide decriminalization, possession of small amounts of marijuana was first decriminalized in the cities of New Orleans, Baton Rouge, and Shreveport.

 Legality

 Prohibition (1920s)

 Sources give varying dates for the prohibition of cannabis in Louisiana, generally either 1924 or 1927.

 Despite this law, and newspaper accounts of contemporaneous cannabis use in New Orleans, in 1930 there were only 30 marijuana convictions in the entire state.
+In 1938 mobster Carlos Marcello was arrested when the authorities uncovered what was then described as "the biggest marijuana ring in New Orleans history".
+He received a ten-month sentence.

 Reduction of criminal penalties

 On June 30, 2015, Governor Bobby Jindal signed SB 143, which significantly reduced penalties for possession of cannabis.
 Under the bill, first time possession is punishable by a $300 fine and 15 days in jail, a second offense by up to a $1,000 fine and six months in jail, a third offense by up a $2,500 fine and up to two years in jail, and fourth or subsequent offenses by up to a $5,000 fine and eight years in prison.